ThinkDataEd/student/docs/unit3/lesson9.md

 household pets.
 The first person accumulates as many points as possible during the 20-second first round.
 The second person is given 25 seconds to earn points with different answers.

-2. As students watch the video, have them answer the following questions in their DS journals:
+2. As you watch the video, answer the following questions in your Data Science Journal:

     100. How many people were surveyed? <span style="color:grey">***100***</span>